Low-rank matrix and tensor approximations for compression of machine-learning interatomic potentials: Results and discussion

 \subsection{Discussion}

-The main goal of this work was to verify the methods developed for compression of MLIPs on the example of MTP.
+The main goal of this work was to verify the methods developed for compression of MLIPs, particularly MTP.
 We demonstrated the robustness of the proposed methods and showed that even 50\% compression of the radial parameters of MTP retains the accuracy of the base MTP.
 To calculate the gradients of the loss function with respect to the radial parameters of the compressed MTPs, we used the gradients of the loss function with respect to the radial parameters of the base MTP.
 Thus, we did not explicitly implement the compressed MTPs, but it can be explicitly implemented in the program code.
 The profit from the explicit program realization of the compressed form of MTPs is the computational cost of simulations with these potentials.
-They have fewer parameters than the base MTPs and, therefore, they require less computational resources.
+They have fewer parameters than the base MTPs and, therefore, they may require less computational resources for creation of a training set for their fitting.